Yoshibuildercoder/Yoshibuildercoder/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on some games
-- 📫 How to reach me: you don't
+- 📫 How to reach me: I prefer to keep this a secret. sorry!

 <!---
 Yoshibuildercoder/Yoshibuildercoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.